-Maritime Charting is a desktop product that is part of the Esri platform.
-Maritime Charting is bundled with complementary components that include the following:
+ArcGIS Maritime is part of the Esri platform and comes bundled with complementary components that include the following:

 - Manage an organization’s portfolio of nautical products in a convenient hub, including a product’s metadata.